-For those who are traveling as a couple and are looking for a private room, the price range for decent guest houses and Airbnb stays around the country range from $80-$150 per night for two.
+For those who are traveling as a couple and are looking for a private room, the price range for decent guest houses and apartment rentals around the country range from $80-$150 per night for two.

 As such, you have to make sure you have a nice accommodation budget if you want to stick to staying in proper guest rooms during your journey.

 But for those who are considering renting a camper as in the previous section, or even are open to camping in the summer, a whole new set of options open up altogether.